Abdulkadir98/second-brain/TheProgrammerToolkit/Vim.md

 4. Replace (For replacing text)
 5. Command-line (For running a command)

 Normal mode allows you to navigate throughout the file, perform other actions such as deletion, etc. Editing mode is self-explanatory, it allows you to insert text, and the visual mode allows you to select blocks of text and so on.
-You might wonder why there is a need for a “mode” besides editing.
+You might wonder why there is need for a “mode” besides editing.
 What else could you possibly want to do?
 Remember a lot of the time coding is writing code but it’s also removing code, jumping from one function/file to another function/file, and making small edits throughout the file.
 The designers of vim in their infinite wisdom came up with this idea which has greatly enhanced programmers’ productivity manifold.

 Let’s first start by doing the most basic thing — Opening a file in vim and closing it, the “Hello, World!” equivalent in vim if you will.